genomicsclass/leanpub/manuscript/collinearity.md

 ## Rank

 The _rank_ of a matrix columns is the number of columns that are independent of all the others.
-If the rank is smaller than the number of columns then the LSE are not unique.
-In R we can obtain the rank of matrix with the function `qr` (which we will describe in more detail in a following section)
+If the rank is smaller than the number of columns, then the LSE are not unique.
+In R we can obtain the rank of matrix with the function `qr`, which we will describe in more detail in a following section.

 ```r